pughlab/MEDIPIPE/README.md

 	```

 ## Assets and Troubleshooting
-There are serveral several scripts are enclosed in the [Assets](./Assets/config_template.yaml), allowing you to download/build reference index and manifest table, to fogre BSgeome package for spike-in controls
+There are several scripts are enclosed in the folder [assets](./assets/README.md), allowing you to download/build reference index and manifest table, to fogre BSgeome package for spike-in controls, to filter regions for fragment profiling calculation.
+Please also see [this document](./assets/Trobuleshooting.md) for troubleshooting.
+I will keep updating this document for errors reported by users.